Here’s a quick (and sad) scenario for you to chew on. Impacts of poor content on your search engine optimization and hence search engine rankings.

 Therefore, always make it a point to include a ton of images, photos, videos, infographics, diagrams and other similar visual cues into your content.
 As it can not only improve your reader’s ease of use but can also supplement greatly to attracting better SERP rankings – thanks to Google’s policy of better-favoring sites that are packed with media and audio cues.

-Sure, formatting might only just take a few minutes to do.
+Sure, the formatting might only just take a few minutes to do.
 However, but when done properly, it can literally make your content a million times better than ever before – and no, I am certainly not exaggerating here!

 I mean, who really wants to trudge through a piece of content that’s filled with only pages after pages of empty words and nothing else to break the flow?
 I know I wouldn’t!
 It doesn’t really matter how good the actual “content” of your content is.
 It’s certainly not going to be making any difference when it’s going to look like a jumbled mess.